johxyz/oja/README.md

 ### Troubleshooting
 - Use `--debug` to see detailed file analysis
-- Check `.env` configuration if connection fails
+- Run `oja --settings` to reconfigure if connection fails (no submission ID needed)
+- Check `~/.config/oja/config.env` for configuration issues
 - Verify submission ID exists and is accessible in OJS

 ## Dependencies